plotly/rasterly/README.md

 ## Visualizing data with `rasterly`

 `rasterly` is inspired by the [`datashader`](http://datashader.org/getting_started/index.html) package available for Python.
-Both provide the capability to generate raster data for rapid rendering of graphics from large datasets.
+Both provide the capability to generate raster data for rapid rendering of graphics for even very large datasets.

 In terms of performance, `datashader` is faster but `rasterly` is comparable. `rasterly` aims to provide a user-friendly interface to generate raster data for use with the `plotly` package; it cannot be used for plotting or rendering figures on its own.

 #### Basic usage

 To illustrate the basic functionality provided by the package, we'll start by retrieving data on Uber trips taken in New York City from April 1st until September 30th of 2014.
-The dataset includes 4,533,327 observations.
+The dataset includes 4,533,327 observations, and is several gigabytes in size.

 ```
 # Load data